centaurus22/ruhrpottmetaller-editor/README.md

   * tar.gz: https://github.com/klaus-thorres/rpmetaller-editor/tarball/master
 * Make the content of the folder “php” accessible for the web server.
 * Import the database from the file “databases_rpm.sql” into your database management software.
-* Adjust the file “connect.php” from the php folder.
+* Adjust the "connect.php" file from the PHP folder, which contains the login data for the database management software and the name of the database you selected previously.
 ## Using
 This section describes, how to use the software.
 Every link at the top has its own subsection.